All insights

 • Encourages smart use of infrastructure to control operational cost

-Begin by narrating what happens when a user engages with your system.
-This narrative should follow the actual flow a user might take and explain how each part of the architecture supports that journey.
+Narrate what happens when a user engages with your system.
+Follow an actual flow and explain how each part supports that journey.

-“When a new consultant logs into the portal via Firebase Auth, their session token is used by the React frontend to securely retrieve their profile via the API gateway.
-The gateway, running in Kubernetes, proxies the request to a containerised Golang microservice that fetches user data from MySQL via GORM.
-Access is validated against a policy engine before project data is returned.”
+"When a new consultant logs into the portal via Firebase Auth, their session token is used by the React frontend to retrieve their profile through the API gateway.
+The gateway, running in Kubernetes, proxies the request to a Go microservice that fetches data from MySQL via GORM.
+Access is validated against a policy engine before project data is returned."

 [ Mobile App (Flutter) ]